 The fellowship is intended to support summer fieldwork conducted between May 15 and September 15.
 Fellows are expected to spend at least 6-8 weeks full-time or equivalency working on the project.

 You are free to choose any partner organization you wish.
 We occasionally feature organizations that have expressed interest in working with fellows on our website, but you do not need to apply to work with these organizations to be considered for the fellowship.
-For more ideas on partner organizations, see the list of organizations previous fellows have partnered with on the HRC website.
+For more ideas on partner organizations, see the list of organizations previous fellows have partnered with on the HRC website in the "current fellows" and "alumni" pages.
 Applicants have also researched potential partner organizations at PSLawNet.org, Idealist.org, and ReliefWeb.int.

 We announce the fellowship awards by mid-March.

 Yes, understanding that you and your partner will share one fellowship stipend of $5,000.

 The selection committee is made up of three faculty members representing different disciplines from UC Berkeley plus one senior staff member from the Human Rights Center.
 The Fellowship Coordinator does not sit on the selection committee.

 You may seek other funding.
 Other sources of funding will be one of many factors considered by the selection committee, and applicants should not feel discouraged to apply if they have other sources of funding.
 Berkeley Law students specifically are expected to apply for and receive and Edley grant, which HRC's stipend will supplement.